-With effect from April 2017 any business with in excess of 250 employees is required to report both on its website and via the Government portal the findings of its Gender Pay Gap analysis.
+Any business within excess of 250 employees is required to report both on its website and via the Government portal the findings of its Gender Pay Gap analysis.

 The reporting requirements stipulate that we must report on both the mean and median pay gap in terms of hourly rate and bonus pay.
 It is also a requirement to report what percentage of men and women are represented within earnings quartiles.